F1 Penalty points: Drivers and their penalty points after the 2023 Dutch GP

-F1 penalty points are awarded to drivers for their transgressions during a race weekend.
-These could be anything ranging from causing a collision to dangerously blocking another competitor or driving in an unsafe manner in the pitlane or on the track.
+The F1 penalty points are awarded to drivers for their transgressions during a race weekend.
+These could be anything ranging from causing an incident, dangerously blocking another competitor, or driving in an unsafe manner in the pitlane.

-Each of these transgressions, based on their severity, has different F1 penalty points attached to them.
-Once a driver accumulates 12 penalty points in a 12-month period, he faces a suspension for one race.
-The penalty points will continue to be on the driver's quota for 12 months before they expire.
+Each of these transgressions, based on their severity, has different F1 penalty points attached to them, and once a driver accumulates 12 penalty points within 12 months, he faces a suspension for one race.
+The penalty points will continue to be on the driver's quota for 12 months before expiry.

 On that note, let's take a look at where each driver stands in terms of F1 penalty points before the 2023 Dutch GP.